-RCWD Service Area
+Our Service Area

 The District is independent of and overlaps other local public agencies’ jurisdictions.
-Also, there are several public agencies, including the county, that operate within the District’s jurisdiction.
-These public agencies are exclusively responsible for the administration of their own fiscal affairs, and the District is not entitled to operating surpluses of, or responsible for operating deficits of any of the other entities.
+Also, there are several public agencies, including the County, that operate within the District’s jurisdiction.
+These public agencies are exclusively responsible for the administration of their own fiscal affairs, and the District is not entitled to operating surpluses of, or responsible for, operating deficits of any of the other entities.